In a hurry? Here are the key takeaways:

 Ignition Switch And Fuse

 Turning your key closes the ignition switch, completing the circuit to start the engine.
-If this switch is broken, the power will never reach the starter motor – even if the battery is working well.
+If this switch is faulty, the power will never reach the starter motor – even if the battery is functioning well.

 The ignition switch can be tricky to change by yourself.
 It usually involves removing quite a lot of the dashboard trim.
 It’s better to take your car to a mechanic to change it for you if you’ve eliminated all the other possibilities.